 \subsection{Deleting}

-Finally, we add a \textit{token deletion layer} at the input of the quantization-sensitive block (\textit{i.e.}, where $l_q$ is located) of the vision encoder.
-At the inference phase, this layer removes the sink tokens that emerge among the image patch tokens, thus removing any remaining outliers.
-Precisely, given some test image $\mathbf{x}_{\mathrm{test}}$, the layer selects the tokens with the top-$\tilde{k}$ $\ell_{\infty}$ norm, \textit{i.e.},
+Finally, we apply a \textit{token deletion} process to the input of the quantization-sensitive block (i.e., the block where $l_q$ is located) in the vision encoder.
+At the inference phase, this process removes the sink tokens that emerge among the image patch tokens, thus removing any remaining outliers.
+Precisely, given some test image $\mathbf{x}_{\mathrm{test}}$, we select the tokens with the top-$\tilde{k}$ $\ell_{\infty}$ norm, \textit{i.e.},

-and remove these tokens from the model.
+and remove these tokens.
 Here, similarly to the curating and caching steps, the number of tokens to be removed---\textit{i.e.}, $\tilde{k}$---is tuned using the reference task.